AviatrixSystems/Docs/HowTos/tgw_list.rst

 TGW List
 =========================================================

-TGW List page provides the list of TGW Attachments and TGW Security Domains.
-It also allows you to make modular changes on attachments and Security Domains.
+Clicking **List** under TGW Orchestrator List in the left menu provides options for working with your list of Transit Gateway attachments and TGW network domains.
+It also allows you to make modular changes on attachments and network domains.

 For background information, refer to the `TGW Orchestrator FAQ <https://docs.aviatrix.com/HowTos/tgw_faq.html>`_.

-Before you show list, you must have at least completed some `TGW Build <https://docs.aviatrix.com/HowTos/tgw_build.html>`_ in Build page.
+Before anything displays in the list, you must have completed some tasks on the `TGW Orchestrator Build <https://docs.aviatrix.com/HowTos/tgw_build.html>`_ page.

 TGW
 ------

-TGW lists the TGWs created by the Controller.
+The TGW tab on the List page shows the TGWs created by the Controller.

 TGW lists also allows you to select a FireNet Inspection Mode.